hybrasyl/server/GETTING_STARTED.md

   - Note that you may get an error about an invalid ADO.NET MySQL connector.
 In my experience the build still completes without issues.
 5. Run Hybrasyl.exe either from within Visual Studio or as a standalone executable in the hybrasyl/bin/Debug folder of your git repository.
 This should launch the server and run you through a first-launch configuration wizard.
 Here's you'll need to point the **Hybrasyl server** to the **data server**; make sure you provide the right hostname and also use the *dev_hybrasyl* database (not *hybrasyl*, even though both will exist).
     - Note that you can change these settings later by editing *config.xml* in *My Documents/Hybrasyl/*.

-6. That completes Hybrasyl server setup.
+That completes Hybrasyl server setup.
 As far as I can tell, you should be able to use the [released version of the launcher](https://www.hybrasyl.com/releases) but I had trouble getting it to connect; feel free to try that and only use the next step if required.

-7. In order to set up the launcher, open *Hy-brasyl Launcher.sln* and build the project.
+In case you have trouble with the latest launcher, open *Hy-brasyl Launcher.sln* and build the project.
 Launch the executable and select *localhost* from server configuration.
 You should now be able to connect to your Hybrasyl server, create a new character, and log in!